 In the quiet of a darkened kitchen, rodents and roaches will come out and run from one food source to another, munching happily on what they find.
 They run across clean dishes and pans, countertops and sinks.
 Eating from one bag and then another, picking up tidbits to take back to the nest, all the time these creatures are leaving behind feces and bacteria that can cause everything from asthma symptoms to E. Coli and Salmonella.
 The simple house fly that we tend to just shoo away can carry bacteria to and from all of the places it lands.
 Unknowingly, kitchen staff cooking with contaminated food or serving on contaminated dishes could spread illness to the students and faculty before they even knew that there was a pest problem in the building.

-There are a few simple ways to help make sure that pests do not find a hospitable environment to hide in your facility’s kitchen.
+Ways to ensure that pests do not find a place to hide in your kitchen.

 - Keep kitchen equipment that is hard to move on rollers to make it easier to clean around them.